-- Significant decline in market value; - Carrying amount of an asset far exceeds the recoverable amount or market value; - There is evidence of obsolescence (or physical damage); - The deterioration of economic performance of the asset concerned; and - The loss in the future economic benefits or service potential of an asset, over and above the systematic recognition of the loss of the asset's future economic benefits or service potential through depreciation (such as through inadequate maintenance).
+- i.
+Significantly lower service or output levels provided by the asset compared with those originally expected due to poor operating performance. - ii.
+Significant decline in market value; - iii.
+Carrying amount of an asset far exceeds the recoverable amount or market value: - iv.
+There is evidence of obsolescence (or physical damage); - v.
+The deterioration of economic performance of the asset concerned; and - vi.
+The loss in the future economic benefits or service potential of an asset, over and above the systematic recognition of the loss of the asset's future economic benefits or service potential through depreciation (such as through inadequate maintenance).